 A customer journey map is a tool to use when you need to better visualize your customers’ interactions with your ads.
 On the map, it’s important to ask yourself questions and take notes at each stage.
 This is in order to produce better ads and even develop a successful Facebook ad strategy.

 A funnel is a framework that helps you focus on your customers as they journey towards purchasing your product.
 The funnel is another method of simplifying the customer journey.
 It takes note of each customer’s decision process and the steps they take in each funnel.
 When you carefully analyze your funnel you have the potential to drive sales, increase brand awareness, and gain loyal customers.

-Audience segmentation is a strategy used to identify and define subgroups in your target audience to deliver a better suited message in your advertising.
-Segmenting helps you craft stronger connections with your audience by showing them messages that are relevant to their segmentation criteria such as demographics or geographic.
+Audience segmentation is a strategy used to identify and define subgroups in your target audience to deliver a better-suited message in your advertising.
+Segmenting helps you craft stronger connections with your audience by showing them messages that are relevant to their segmentation criteria such as demographics or geography.

 15. Target audience